amigazen/unix.lib_sasc/README.md

 UniLib3 is a comprehensive POSIX and C99 compatible standard C library implementation for Amiga, designed specifically for SAS/C and DICE compilers.
 This project aims to provide Amiga developers with a modern, standards-compliant C library that bridges the gap between classic Amiga development and contemporary POSIX standards.

+The name UniLib3 reflects the fact this is a universal set of libraries incorporating not just an updated unix.lib but also psockets.lib, curses.lib and more to come, whilst the version '3' indicates that this is the third version of unix.lib after David and Enrico's versions but also makes it clear this library is intended for version 3 of the Amiga operating system.

 ### unix.lib History

 UniLib3 represents the third major evolution of Unix-compatibility libraries for Amiga: